-The IRS has announced it will allow taxpayers to decline to receive the advance payments of the CTC but has not yet announced the method that taxpayers would need to take.
-Additionally, the IRS will be providing details on how to update information about changes in 2021 income, filing status, or the number of qualifying children.
+Future updates to the portal will allow taxpayers to check the status of payments, as well as update information about changes in 2021 income, filing status, and the number of qualifying children.
 All those criteria will impact the maximum CTC that you may claim on your 2021 return.
 Therefore, if you anticipate changes on your 2021 return versus what was reported on your 2020 return, you may need to update the IRS accordingly.

 You may also want to review what your CTC impact was on your 2020 return.
 If you took the maximum $2,000 per qualifying child on your 2020 return, the credit you take on your 2021 return might be slightly less.
 While the amount of the CTC increases in 2021, with 50% of that increased CTC being prepaid, the overall remaining credit to take on your 2021 return will be lower.